CHOOSING YOUR WEDDING PHOTOGRAPHER

 DO YOUR RESEARCH

-It is a great time to look for a wedding photographer as there are so many brilliant and talented photographers out there, and you are really spoilt for choice.
+It is a great time to look for a wedding photographer; the industry is brimming with talent.
 There are lots of different approaches from purely documentary to more editorial; different editing styles from romantic light and airy to a dark and moody, and lots of photographers who are somewhere in between.
 You need to find your perfect photographer, whose work you really love and connect with.
 It is also important that you feel comfortable and relaxed with your photographer as he/she will be with you most of the day.
 You also need to consider if the venue works with the photographer’s style.
 For example, if the venue you have chosen is dark, you need to make sure that you find a photographer who has experience in working in low light-venues.

 DETAILS, DETAILS, DETAILS